QQ-BANG/Intrusion-Detection-Final-Project/docs/final_report.md

 ### 1.3 Related work

 * Lippmann et al. (2000), the original DARPA evaluation.
-* Tavallaee et al. (2009) introduced NSL-KDD and showed that KDD'99 was severely biased by duplicates.
+* Tavallaee et al. (2009) introduced NSL-KDD and should that KDD'99 was severely biased by duplicates.
 * Belavagi and Muniyal (2016), RF / SVM / Naive Bayes on NSL-KDD,
   with F1 around 0.78 to 0.81.